Löffel mit pulverförmigem Kollagen aus einer Dose – Nahaufnahme einer Hand, die Nahrungsergänzungspulver entnimmt.

 Why the timing can be interesting

-From the mid-twenties onwards the body gradually produces less collagen .
+From the mid-twenties onwards, the body gradually produces less collagen .

-Possible times for taking
+Possible times for taking it

 1. In the morning – For an active start